sascristian/HeyberryAI/README.md

 # Intent Parsing inside skills

- with intent parser abstracted we can also do the parsing by registering intents inside the skill
+ with some changes to IntentService class we can now determine intents inside a skill and know which skill they belong to

+            import sys
+            from os.path import dirname
+            # add skills folder to imports
+            sys.path.append(dirname(dirname(__file__)))
-            from mycroft.skills.intent_parser import IntentParser
+            from service_intent_layer import IntentParser

             in initialize -> self.intent_parser = IntentParser(self.emitter)

-            registering intents -> intent = IntentBuilder('NameofIntent')
-                                -> self.register_intent(intent, self.handle_intent)

             on converse method -> get intent instead of manually parsing utterance def converse(self, transcript, lang="en-us"):
-                    determined, intent = self.intent_parser.determine_intent(transcript)
+                     # check if some of the intents will be handled
+                    intent, id = self.intent_parser.determine_intent(transcript[0])
-                    if determined:
+                    if id == 0:
-                        # intent was registered and detected on own parser
+                        # no intent will be triggered
+                        pass
+                    elif id != self.skill_id:
-                        # no need to parse utterance
+                        # no longer inside this conversation
-                        # return false to handle in intent skill
-                        return False
-                    else:
-                        handled = False
+                        skill_id = self.intent_parser.get_skill_id(intent)
-                        # Handle utterance manually
+                        # utterance will trigger skill_id
-                        if handled:
+                        if self.intercept_flag:
+                            # dont let intent class handle this if you dont want to
                             return True
                     return False

-# Coding States - Intent Trees
+# Coding States - Intent Layers

-In this example konami code was made in a way that each letter is a state, each state has different intents available to be executed

-            from mycroft.skills.intent_parser import IntentTree
+Each layer has different intents available to be executed, this allows for much easier sequential event programming

+[Konami Code Example](https://github.com/JarbasAI/jarbas-core/blob/dev/mycroft/skills/konami_code/__init__.py) - layers with a single intent

             in initialize